Germany is a popular European country because it offers a lot of culture, scenery, and history.

 Travel insurance is useful if you are going on a long trip.
 It can also be used in emergencies, especially when traveling to foreign countries where your government cannot immediately help you.

 Overall, Germany is a very safe country.
 Most of their cities are much safer than other European cities.
-Just like in any other country or your own country, there are still some dangers that should be avoided, especially in major events and crowded places.
+Like in any other country or your own country, some dangers should be avoided, especially in major events and crowded places.

 Are there any terrorist attacks in Germany?